 I wrote up an Atlas entry today on the Odessa Catacombs, the largest catacomb system in the world.
 Besides having housed both hundreds of armed Nazi-killing soviet partisans during World War II (who were literally sneaking about right below the fascists and who even managed to occasionally blow up a Nazi building here and there), and having served as trade routes for smugglers and criminals, the tunnels sheer scale is astonishing: twenty five hundred kilometers of tunnel to be exact.

-The maps of the Odessa Catacombs look like some fractal Borgesian nightmare, like something an autistic Dungeons and Dragons player who got high on meth drew.
-Like the fractal branching in the lungs, these tunnels can occupy twenty five hundred kilometers of space, because they nearly defy the idea of size, they just fold back in, in ever smaller paths.
-(See Mandlebrot's awesome TED talk on the art of roughness and fractals for things that really do defy the idea of surface area.)
+The maps of the Odessa Catacombs look like some fractal Borgesian nightmare, like something an obsessive compulsive Dungeons and Dragons player might draw.
+Like the fractal branching in the lungs, these tunnels can occupy twenty five hundred kilometers of space, because they nearly defy the idea of size, they just fold back in on themselves, in ever smaller paths.
+(See Mandlebrot on the art of roughness and fractals for things that really do defy the idea of surface area.)

 This of course make the catacombs a very inefficient means of travel and 1995, in honor of the 200th anniversary of Odessa, the record for the longest underground journey in the catacombs was broken by a 27 hour continuous journey of over forty kilometers.
 Had they walked in a straight line the journey would have been only nine and a half kilometers long.
 Below are some more of the maps, the middle one made by an amatuer exploring the catacombs.
 Let the mind boggling begin.